jgraef/python3-ipfs-api/README.md

 # python3-ipfs-api

-This is a complete rewrite of python-ipfs-api.
+python3-ipfs-api is a complete rewrite of python-ipfs-api.
 It defines a whole new interface and tries to do more than just wrapping the HTTP API. python3-ipfs-api will only support Python 3 (hence the name).

 Documentation is available here: http://python3-ipfs-api.readthedocs.org/en/latest/

-python3-ipfs-api uses requests to issue API calls.
+python3-ipfs-api uses [requests](http://python-requests.org) to issue API calls.
 Also it has a minimal implementation of a protobuf reader/writer for using protobuf encoding where possible.
 This makes it possible to e.g. put/get objects with binary content without a problem.